Fred-And/gc_real_state/README.md

 <br>
 <img src='https://github.com/Fred-And/linear_regression/blob/main/img/summary.png'>
 <br>
-Using "statsmodels.summary()" to have a panorama of my model, I scientifically got to conclusion that the distance from the drugstore indeed wasn't relevant for my model, let's cut it out.
+Using "statsmodels.summary()" to have a panorama of my model, I scientifically got to the conclusion that the distance from the drugstore indeed wasn't relevant to my model, let's cut it out.
 <br>
 Now my independent variables look something like this:
 <ul>